Sachs Motorcycles: History

+Sachs also distributed for the French brand Voxan Motorcycles and manufactured the Münch Mammut 2000 in limited numbers.
+A concept motorcycle called the Sachs Beast was a 1000cc (supplied by Folan) v-twin was in development for production at the time of insolvency.
+Ironically, Sachs, traditionally and engine supplier, struggled to secure engines from other companies.
+For example, use of the Honda VTR1000 was planned for a subsequent model, and the Suzuki TL1000 engine went to Cagiva for the Cagiva Raptor and Navigator models.
+Sachs even explored and failed to get permission to use the Britten engine molds and tooling from his widow.
+In 2004 a concept bike called the Sachs Madass 500 was built using a Royal Enfield 500cc parallel twin engine.

-The insolvency administrator Mr. Wolker Boehm was not only able to continue trading, but also put the company in a position to develop new models, such as the new XTC125, unveiled at the Intermot fair in Cologne, Germany in October 2006.
+Post insolvency the administrator Mr. Wolker Boehm was not only able to continue trading, but also put the company in a position to develop new models, such as the new XTC125, unveiled at the Intermot fair in Cologne, Germany in October 2006.
 In 2007 the company moved to new locations in Nuremberg (Katzwang) and 2008 changed its name from SACHS Fahrzeug- und Motorentechnik GmbH to SFM GmbH.
 In 2010 it has become one of the market leaders in self-propelled electric bicycles and development of new motorcycle and scooter models has continued, taking the brand away from local assembly of cheap scooters under the crisis years to possibly rebuilding its own former strong identity.